ljoonal/VRC-Mods/README.md

 Credit to null from the VRC modding group discord for mentioning the values to use for spoofing.

+As an additional warning, the reason this mod is not verified in the modding group is as follows:

+> Ping/FPS spoofing is known to break IK interpolation, is easily detectable by VRC (if they wanted to), and those numbers are available in vanilla client via debug overlays.
+Lots of downsides for vanishingly little benefit

 ## For developers<!-- omit in toc -->

 ### Building<!-- omit in toc -->